 - Stress: when we became frugal, stepped away from consumerism, and embraced being minimalist less stress interred our life.
 We don’t feel the need to “keep up with the Jones’s” anymore.
 When we hit FI, this feeling will just get better.

 - Environment: the funny thing about being frugal and minimalist is that we have ended up helping the environment.
 With less items and less desire for them, we keep more from the landfill than before.

-- Education: As we have strive for our FI, we have inadvertently become more educated.
+- Education: As we have striven for our FI, we have inadvertently become more educated.
 We’ve learned more about money and the world we are aiming for.
 Since we’ve slowed down, we’ve learned more about our history and nature than ever.
 Just by taking the time to enjoy where we are.

-- Journey: going off of the last statement, when we realized that live was more than buying new things or conversely saving all we could, we really began enjoying our journey to FI.
+- Journey: going off the last statement, when we realized that live was more than buying new things or conversely saving all we could, we really began enjoying our journey to FI.
 While the destination might be better than the ride, the ride isn’t so bad either.

 You’ve heard me say this a lot, but everyone’s journey is different.
 Our ending FI may be different than yours.
 If you want to save up enough to live on 100k a year you might need to save more than us.
 If you don’t want to run a farm, you might need less than we will.
 If you are not interested in travel, your end will look a lot different than ours.
 We hope you will still learn and get ideas from us and our writings.
-There are plenty of other resources out there too so don’t be afraid to take a look on the great interwebs!
+There are plenty of other resources out there too so don’t be afraid to look on the great interwebs!

 Ready to retire?
 Begin with these helpful topics!